FurkanBacin/Spring-Boot-Example/README.md

 # Spring-Boot-Example
 There are 2 projects communicating with each other.
-Every service has CRUD methods.
 Customers' products are procured from the product service.

+## Customer Service
+- New customer can be created.
+- Customer can be deleted.
+- Customer can be updated.
+- Customer can be found by id.
+- Optionaly customer information can be filtered.

+## Product Service
+- New product can be created.
+- Product can be deleted.
+- Product can be updated.
+- Product can be found by id.
+- Optionaly product information can be filtered.

 ## Technologys